Bees and toxic chemicals: Bees as ethanol inebriation models

+One study suggested that bee inebriation models may be valuable for understanding vertebrate ethanol intoxication, given how insect and vertebrate nervous systems are similar.

-The evaluation of a bee model for ethanol inebriation of vertebrates has just begun, but appears to be promising.
-The bees are fed ethanol solutions and their behavior observed.
-Researchers place the bees in tiny harnesses, and feed them varying concentrations of alcohol introduced into sugar solutions.
-Tests of locomotion, foraging, social interaction and aggressiveness are performed.
-Mustard has noted that "Alcohol affects bees and humans in similar ways—it impairs motor functioning along with learning and memory processing."
-The interaction of bees with antabuse (disulfiram, a common medication administered as a treatment for alcoholism) has been tested as well.
+Bees were fed ethanol solutions and their behavior was observed.
+Researchers placed the bees in harnesses then fed them varying concentrations of alcohol in into sugar solutions.
+Tests of locomotion, foraging, social interaction and aggressiveness were performed; functioning is impaired much as in humans.The interaction of bees with antabuse (disulfiram, a treatment for alcoholism) has been tested.

 Bee exposure to other toxic and inebriating chemicals

 Synthetic chemicals

-Bees can be severely and even fatally affected by pesticides, fertilizers, copper sulfate (more lethal than spinosad), and other chemicals that man has introduced into the environment.
-They can appear inebriated and dizzy, and even die.
-This is serious because it has substantial economic consequences for agriculture.